Informo/specs/content/introduction/scsp.md

 The review process starts as soon as the `scsp:review` label is added to the SCS's pull request.
-From then on, the SCS is available for public review for a total of 7 days (one weeks).
+From then on, the SCS is available for public review for a total of 7 days (one week).
 During this period, anyone **can** issue a review on the SCS or comment and discuss it, preferably in the pull request's comments.